botfront/rasa-webchat/README.md

 </script>
 ```

+About images: `width` and `height` define the size in pixels that images in messages are crop-scaled to.
+If not present, the image will scale to the maximum width of the container and the image.

 It is recommended to use a particular version (i.e. "webchat-<version>.js") however the file "webchat-latest.js"
 is also available and is updated continuously with the latest version.